 Why is awareness of AFib and its risk factors so important?
-Because those with AFib have a five times greater chance of stroke than those without the condition and strokes related to AFib are more likely to be severe than non-AFib-related strokes.
+Because those with AFib have up to a five times greater chance of stroke than those without the condition and strokes related to AFib are more likely to be severe than non-AFib-related strokes.

 The Bristol-Myers Squibb-Pfizer Alliance established an awareness initiative in late 2018, called Matter of Moments: Recognizing AFib-Stroke Risk.
 Why “Matter of Moments?”
 Because in a matter of moments, the lives of individuals, as well as their family and friends, can be affected by AFib-related stroke.
 On the other hand, AFib may also be detected in a matter of moments as a part of routine medical care.